 But Play Protect goes a step further to help keep your device safe even if you sideload applications.
 Not only does it scan apps in the Play Store, it also scans all apps on your phone for malicious activity—no matter where they came from.
 If it finds something suspicious, you’ll be notified.

 Of course, just like any malware scanner, it’s not perfect.
 Some things may slip through the cracks, so it’s also up to you to be as smart as you can about installing software.

 Play Protect’s Find My Phone Feature Protects Your Lost or Stolen Phone

-If you find yourself with that gut-sinking feeling of suddenly not knowing where your phone is, you can use Play Protect’s Find My Phone to track your device.
+If you find yourself with that gut-sinking feeling of suddenly not knowing where your phone is, you can use Play Protect’s Find My Phone to track your device without any setup required.
 Regardless of whether it’s lost or stolen, you can track down the phone’s current (or last known) location.

 And if it seems like you’re not getting your phone back, you can use Find My Phone to remotely lock and wipe your device.
 That way, you can at least make sure your personal information is safe from prying eyes.

 Play Protect Keeps You Safe on the Web

 Play Protect also integrates seamlessly with Chrome to keep you safe from malware on the web.
 If it detects malicious code on a website, you’ll be warned and directed back to safety.